NC State vs. Florida State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- NC State has combined with its opponents to put up more than 56.5 points only two times this season.
+- NC State and its opponents have combined for 56 points only twice this year.

-- The 43.2 combined points per game that these two squads have allowed this season are 13.3 fewer than the 56.5 over/under in this contest.
+- These two squads combine to allow 43.2 points per game, 12.8 fewer than this contest's over/under.

-- Wolf Pack games have an average total of 53.3 points this season, 3.2 fewer than Saturday's over/under.

-- The 56.5-point total for this game is 0.8 points below the 57.3 points per game average total in Seminoles games this season.
+- The 56-point total for this game is 1.3 points below the 57.3 points per game average total in Seminoles games this season.

 NC State Stats and Trends

-- The Wolf Pack are 4-2 ATS when favored by 2.5 points or more this season.
+- So far this season, the Wolf Pack have been installed as favorites by a 2.5-point margin or more six times and are 4-2 ATS in those games.

-- NC State's games this year have gone over the total in four out of eight opportunities (50%).
+- NC State's games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).

-- NC State is 5-2 against the spread and 6-1 overall in games when it scores more than 26.9 points.
+- NC State is 5-2 against the spread and 6-1 overall this season when the team puts up more than 26.9 points.

-- In games that NC State picks up more than 387.4 yards, the team is 2-2 against the spread and 3-1 overall.
+- In games that NC State piles up over 387.4 yards, the team is 2-2 against the spread and 3-1 overall.

-- This year, the Wolf Pack have six turnovers, six fewer than the Seminoles have takeaways (12).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.